-The industrial IPPI expresses price changes of a large number of commodities in a single index number, and the composite price movement of the index is dependent on its approach, in this case the fixed quantities of the IPPI basket that are proportional to the revenues of manufacturing establishments in Abu Dhabi.
-Consequently, considerations about the quality of the IPPI relate to the chosen concepts of IPPI compilation.
+The industrial IPI expresses quantity changes of a large number of commodities in a single index number, and the composite quantity movement of the index is dependent on its approach, in this case the fixed quantities of the IPI basket that are proportional to the revenues of manufacturing establishments in Abu Dhabi.
+Consequently, considerations about the quality of the IPI relate to the chosen concepts of IPI compilation.

-The IPPI focuses on tracking aggregate producer price developments and does therefore not accurately reflect price changes by different types of businesses, or by businesses that sell products in Abu Dhabi but are located elsewhere.
+The IPI focuses on tracking aggregate production quantity developments and does therefore not accurately reflect quantity changes by different types of businesses, or by businesses that sell products in Abu Dhabi but are located elsewhere.
 It also exclusively focuses on manufacturing industries and cannot be used to draw conclusions about producer prices in other economic sectors.

-Finally, the IPPI uses fixed weights based on base year quantities and therefore may omit some of the changes that have taken place in the production process since then, such as changing importance of the recorded products or new emerging services and materials.
+Finally, the IPI uses fixed weights based on base year quantities and therefore may omit some of the changes that have taken place in the production process since then, such as changing importance of the recorded products or new emerging services and materials.